TomerGalanti/tomergalanti.github.io/_pages/research.md

 comments: false
 ---

-I ahve been involved in the following research projects.
+I have been involved in the following research projects.